By Steve Beauregard

 Among the unique chocolates are the packages of Mana Loa Hershey’s Kisses.
 These rare chocolates are Hawaiian themed, with macadamia nuts.

 In addition to its signature brand, Hershey’s sells Whoopers, Almond Joys, along with lessor known chocolate brands, such as Lancaster, Cadbury, and Scharffen Berger as well.

-What caught my eye was the huge five pound Hershey’s bar, (labeled as “The world’s largest Hershey’s bar”) which goes for $49.95, and which, once I win the Powerball, I will give out to trick-or-treaters at Halloween.
+What caught my eye was the huge five pound Hershey’s bar, (labeled as “The world’s largest Hershey’s bar”) which goes for fifty dollars (at the time of my visit), and which – once I win the Powerball – I will give out to trick-or-treaters at Halloween.

 Stairs or an elevator will take you to the second story, where Reese’s Peanut Butter dominates.
 There are Reese’s Pieces and Peanut Butter Cup themed candies, souvenirs, clothes, and even flip flops – all in an orange-tinted area under lighting fixtures that look like Reese’s Peanut Butter Cups.
 Speaking of which: they sell a giant package of Reese’s signature Peanut Butter Cups that have two half-pound cups.

 There’s also a S’mores station upstairs, and workers will even melt the marshmallows for you.

 Those of you tired of the chocolate can hit up the Jolly Rancher dispensers where you can fill your own bag to your heart’s content with up to five different flavors.
 There are other non-chocolate offerings, such as Twizzlers (even chocolate flavored Twizzlers), and Ice Breaker and Bubble Yum brand candies.
 Each candy also has and logo-branded products.
 For example, they sell things like Bubble Yum pillows and Jolly rancher scented candles.